-Cancer occurs when cells in the body divide without control or order.
-Eventually, these uncontrolled cells form a growth or tumor.
-The term cancer refers to malignant growths.
-These growths invade nearby tissues and spread to other parts of the body.
-It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and the environment.
+Cancer is when cells in the body split without control or order.
+These cells go on to form a growth or tumor.
+The term cancer refers to harmful growths.
+These growths attack nearby tissues.
+They also spread to other parts of the body.
+It’s not clear exactly what causes these problems.
+It’s likely a mix of genes and the environment.

 - A change in bowel habits

-- Unexplained weight loss
+- Weight loss